 6.2.3 Vertical Roller Version 2

 Version 2 of the vertical roller was to improve on the mechanical failure caused by the fillet of the first version.
 A sloped fillet was added to prevent the IC1 from catching on the lip of the bucket when being loaded.
 It was deemed that the failure caused by the jamming of IC1 on IC2 could be mitigated by changing the way the mechanism operated by way of programming.
-Additionally, a center hole was added to the servo foothold to make it possible to align the center of rotation of the servo with the Roller.
+Additionally, a centre hole was added to the servo foothold to make it possible to align the centre of rotation of the servo with the Roller.

 6.2.4 Prototyping Vertical Roller Version 2